polgarp/polgarp.github.io/_posts/9am26/Empathy.md

 <p style="text-align: center;">🁆</p>

-While design teams often advocate for empathy a lot, it's interesting to see how other functions take empathy seriously, like in **Zafeer Rais**'s [**The most important product manager skill: empathy**](https://bootcamp.uxdesign.cc/product-manager-and-empathy-f7f886616ee1).
+While design teams often advocate for empathy, it's interesting to see how other functions take empathy seriously, like in **Zafeer Rais**'s [**The most important product manager skill: empathy**](https://bootcamp.uxdesign.cc/product-manager-and-empathy-f7f886616ee1).
 Rais describes how empathy can be showcased towards users, customers, engineer & design teams, stakeholders, the company overall and yourself.

 <p style="text-align: center;">🁆</p>